 If one Zorro is good, many Zorros are even better.
 The free Zorro version can trade with one broker and one account only.
-Zorro S allows to run many Zorro instances simultaneously with different scripts, brokers, and accounts (for details about setting up multiple connections, see Account List).
+Zorro S allows to run many Zorro instances simultaneously with different scripts (for details about setting up multiple connections, see Account List).
 How many Zorro instances can run at the same time depends on the broker

-API, the Internet bandwidth, and the PC resources (speed and memory).
-As an example, a Amazon EC2 Micro Instance can support about 4 Zorro instances with a normal broker connection, or up to 2 instances with a MT4 connection.
+API, the Internet bandwidth, and the PC speed and memory resources.
+As an example, a Amazon EC2 Micro Instance can support about 4 Zorro instances with a direct broker connection, or up to 2 instances with a MT4 connection.

-If the parallel trading Zorros use different broker APIs, you can set the NOLOCK flag for speeding up API access.
+If the parallel trading Zorros use different broker APIs, set the NOLOCK flag for speeding up API access.
 Otherwise a synchronization mechanism lets any Zorro wait with accessing the broker API until other Zorros have finished their API access.